-I have rapid cycling bipolar disorder two with psychotic features.
-I experienced undiagnosed psychotic symptoms from age 19 to 31 when I was finally diagnosed.
+I have rapid cycling bipolar II disorder, with psychotic features.
+I experienced undiagnosed psychotic symptoms from age 19 to 31, when I was finally diagnosed.
 I’ve had hallucinations and delusions all of my adult life.
-What scares me is that no one and I mean no one educated me about psychosis when I was diagnosed.
+What scares me is that no one—and I mean no one—educated me about psychosis when I was diagnosed.
 It was as if the symptoms didn’t exist.
 When I learned the extent of my psychosis, I was appalled that I had lived with it for so long.

 #3 Cognitive Impairment in Bipolar Disorder

 I want us to be open about cognitive issues.
 This is the only way we can get help!
-Mine tend to linger all of the time, but get worse with mood swings.
-A perfect example of this- I am supposed to put this blog up by midnight the day of my blog slot.
-I reminded myself all day yesterday to put it up, but still managed to go to sleep without posting it on time.
-I have to live with these symptoms and even though a few things slip through, I do control the majority of my minor memory problems with a good support system!
+My cognitive symptoms tend to linger all of the time, but they get worse with mood swings.
+A perfect example of this: I was supposed to submit this blog by midnight.
+Yesterday, I reminded myself all day to submit it, but I still managed to go to sleep without sharing it on time.
+I have to live with these symptoms, and even though a few things slip through, I do control the majority of my minor memory problems with a good support system!